Prezi vs PowerPoint – Which is Better?

 What’s great about Prezi is you don’t need to pack your gears and gadgets anywhere you go.
 Since everything is done online, you only need a Prezi login to show off your deck.
 This makes it easy for you to move anywhere geographically when presenting, as well as to create online seminars for a remote audience.
 Furthermore, remote collaboration is also easy, since everything is on the cloud and you can easily keep track of your presentation’s progress as it happens.

 Because you’re working on an endless blank canvass, Prezi is perfect for dynamic storytelling, where you want your ideas to flow into each other.
 This gives you an equally endless possibility for creativity, which your audience will definitely appreciate as a breath of fresh air in meetings, seminars, conferences, and many other events.

 Furthermore, audio narration and music import is easy, which is suitable for today’s times when technology makes it easy to view online classes and conferences.
 However, Prezi doesn’t have a printing option, a setback if you want your audience to have handouts for reference.

 Its strength—animation and dynamic storytelling—can easily be its weakness.
 Many report becoming dizzy or having headaches trying to follow a Prezi presentation.
 As a presenter, you can easily lose control of navigating through a road map of ideas, especially when you have an information-heavy deck in your hands.

 And while it’s free, you can only create Prezi presentations online.
-If you want to create one offline, you would need to buy the software, which can cost more than Microsoft PowerPoint.
+If you want to create one offline, you would need to buy the software, which may cost more than Microsoft PowerPoint and Office 365 subscriptions.